50 Signs You’re Healthy from Every Type of Doctor

 Your circulation is good

 “With good circulation, you might occasionally have an arm or leg fall asleep and get that ‘pins and needles’ feeling which clears up fairly quickly.
 It may occur with sitting or lying in an odd position.
 However, if tingling, numbness, or weakness endures, it may signal compression of a nerve—often called a pinched nerve.
 Prolonged symptoms should not be ignored, since they may indicate a problem which requires a variety of surgical solutions.” —Matthew Kaufman, MD, plastic and reconstructive surgeon, Co-Director of the Center for Treatment of Paralysis and Reconstructive Nerve Surgery at Jersey Shore University Medical Center.
-Here are 50 things your surgeon won’t tell you.
+If you think surgery could be in your future, you will want to know 50 things your surgeon won’t tell you.

 You have fresh breath